The Origin of German Tragic Drama: Post-metaphysical foreword

+Kracauer's summary of the Prologue

 Kracauer gives the most concise summary of the prologue, which appears in a book review of the Ursprung shortly after it came out in print:

-The difference between traditional abstract thinking and Benjamin’s manner of thinking is as follows: whereas the former drains the artifacts of their concrete plenitude, the latter burrows into the material thicket in order to unfold the dynamism at their core.
+The difference between traditional abstract thinking and Benjamin's manner of thinking is as follows: whereas the former drains the artifacts of their concrete plenitude, the latter burrows into the material thicket in order to unfold the dynamism at their core.
 [This method] accepts no generalities whatsoever, pursuing instead the unfolding manifestation of ideas in specific and really or presently perceived situations throughout history [where they ceaselessly evolve and never stabilize].
 But since, for Benjamin, every idea is a monad, the whole world seems to him to proffer itself in [the holographic microcosm of] every presentation of such an idea.
 ‘The being that enters into it—the ideal with its previous and subsequent history—brings an abbreviated and darkened diagram of the rest of the world of ideas riding upon the artifact and concealed in its own figure,’ as Benjamin explains.

-Siegfried Kracauer was a dear friend and colleague (frequently also Benjamin’s editor at the Frankfurter Zeitung) and thus had the advantage of being able to directly ask the author what he was trying to do in the book, possibly returning to the question on several occasions before doing his write-up.
+Siegfried Kracauer was a dear friend and colleague (frequently also Benjamin's editor at the Frankfurter Zeitung) and thus had the advantage of being able to directly ask the author what he was trying to do in the book, possibly returning to the question on several occasions before doing his write-up.

-This may go some way towards explaining the degree by which Kracauer’s grasp of the material exceeded the depth of understanding that a panel of PhD.’s working in the terrain of Benjamin’s chosen subject were able to muster in the process of the Ursprung’s review, despite the fact that they belonged to what was—at the time—the most advanced and sophisticated university system in the world at its peak: this, notwithstanding the fact that at least one of the faculty members called up for the review is still considered to be amongst the most important thinkers of that period.
+This may go some way towards explaining the degree by which Kracauer's grasp of the material exceeded the depth of understanding that a panel of PhDs working in the terrain of Benjamin's chosen subject were able to muster in the process of the Ursprungs review, despite the fact that they belonged to what was—at the time—the most advanced and sophisticated university system in the world at its peak: this, notwithstanding the fact that at least |one of the faculty members called up for the review, Max Horkheimer, is still considered to be amongst the most important thinkers of that period.